By PJ V. dela Peña, USTP System STRATCOMM

-What does the City of San Francisco and Cagayan de Oro have in common aside from a great number of Filipinos living in the bay area?
+What do the City of San Francisco and Cagayan de Oro have in common aside from a substantial number of Filipinos living in the bay area?

 It’s urban flooding.
-With the onset of the wet season in the Philippines, a slight rain shower can cause street flooding and waist deep water in low lying areas.
-How much more when an average of 20 typhoons visit the country annually coming from the eastern corridor in Mindanao.
+With the onset of the wet season in the Philippines, a slight rain shower can cause street flooding and waist-deep water in low-lying areas.
+How much more when an average of twenty (20) typhoons visit the country annually coming from the eastern corridor in Mindanao?

 Prof. Jay will talk about San Francisco’s Sponge City Urban Design: Climate Change and Disaster Resilience Lessons for Cagayan de Oro and other Philippine cities.

 This is the highlight of the launching of the Master in Public Sector Innovations (MPSI), an Urban Development Learning Program (UDLP) supported by the United States Agency for International Development-Strength Urban Resiliency for Growth and Equity (USAID-SURGE).

 Prof. Jay is Mayor George Christopher Professor of Public Administration at the Ageno School of Business of Golden Gate University (GGU) in San Francisco, California.
 He chairs the Department of Public Administration and is the founder of their Urban Innovations Program.

 As a practitioner, Prof. Jay has worked as Governance, Urban Development, and Solid Waste Management Specialist for the Strengthening Urban Resilience for Growth with Equity Project (Philippines) and the Enabling Growth through Investment and Enterprise Program (Tanzania).